flabarga/iSTARMOD/README.md

 ---
 ## 🚀 Installation
-Option 1 — From GitHub (recommended)
+Option 1 — From GitHub

 Clone the repository and install locally:
 ```bash